-- Around half of American adults are meeting the aerobic component of the physical activity guidelines and only 29 percent are meeting the muscle-strengthening component, resulting in just 21 percent meeting the overall guidelines.6 - Only 27 percent of high school students meet the physical activity guidelines' requirement of an hour of physical activity every day.7 Physical activity rates are lower for girls than for boys, and lower for African American or Latino students than for white students.8
+- Only 52 percent of American adults are meeting the aerobic component of the physical activity guidelines and a scant 22 percent are meeting the recommended levels of overall physical activity. - Only 27 percent of high school students meet the physical activity guidelines' requirement of an hour of physical activity every day.
+Physical activity rates were higher for boys than girls, and higher for white students than for African American or Latino students.